 Publishers taking a sustainable and affordable approach to the transition to OA by reducing the cost of publishing in hybrid journals via offsetting deals and membership schemes include: American Chemical Society, BMJ, Royal Society, Royal Society of Chemistry, Institute of Physics, Sage, Springer Nature (Springer Compact titles only), Taylor & Francis, Wiley, and Oxford University Press.

 Please note: The fund will cover up to three APCs per author/grant per annual block grant allocation (01 April – 31 March).

 Page charges and other mandatory costs can also be paid under UKRI policy at the discretion of the individual institution.

 To make a formal request for support from this fund, please fill out our APC request form.

 From January 2021 onwards Wellcome will continue to provide support for eligible OA costs to ensure compliance with their new policy and will supplement individual research grants for this purpose.
-From 1/1/21 onwards, you should contact Wellcome – at email@example.com direct, and request funding.
+You need to contact Wellcome at email@example.com direct, and request funding.
 You will need to provide the name of the journal, title of the paper, cost of the APC and your grant reference number(s).